-It is not surprising that in the current Nigeria economy, we cannot totally depend on salary alone ( that’s even if the salary is dependable).
+It is not surprising that in the current Nigerian economy, we cannot totally depend on salary alone ( that’s even if the salary is dependable).

-And it is sad that so many people live directly on their salary, no back up plan and this our current Gen-Z that loves to ‘chop life’.
+And it is sad that so many people live directly on their salary, have no backup plan and love to ‘chop life’.

 It’s not but essential for us to be accountable to our finances, find the loopholes and fix them before ‘sapa’ comes calling.